ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-mgmt-appliances.md

 # Networking for VMware Cloud Foundation appliances
 {: #vpc-vcf-mgmt-appliances}

-The topic provides an overview of networking deployment for VMware Cloud Foundation™ appliances in {{site.data.keyword.vpc_short}} and inside the NSX deployment of the VMware Cloud Foundation instance.
+The following information provides an overview of networking deployment for VMware Cloud Foundation™ appliances in {{site.data.keyword.vpc_short}} and inside the NSX deployment of the VMware Cloud Foundation instance.

 ## VLAN interfaces for Cloud Builder, SDDC manager, and VMware vCenter Server on VPC subnet
 {: #vpc-vcf-mgmt-appliances-vlan-nics}